Inviting Visiting Family and Friends on a B-2 Tourist Visa

 - copies of deeds to property (land, house, apartment) they own in their home country

 - bank statements of accounts they maintain at home

 - letter from an employer stating they will return to their job after the U.S. visit

 - planned return to the home country (i.e. a trip of short duration)

 - ability to cover expenses

 We have been told by various government agencies that invitation letters provided by international student offices are not considered as part of the application process.
 As a result, International Student Services will not be providing invitation letters.
 As a student, you can provide supporting documents for the B-2 visa application, such as*:

-3. If the visit is to attend your graduation ceremony, you can also provide your guests with a graduation invitation from your Grad Salute packet.
+If the visit is to attend your graduation ceremony, you can also provide your guests with a commencement guide from your Grad Salute packet, which you may obtain from the Bookstore during Grad Salute in April.
 In addition, you may also request a graduation ceremony letter from the Office of Enrollment Services.